aws-samples/mainframe-data-utilities/docs/08-local-multi-ddb.md

 ```
 ### Set the transformatiom rules

-The step above will generate the [COBKS05-ddb.json](sample-json/COBKS05-ddb.json) with empty transformation rules: `"transf-rule"=[],`.
+The step above will generate the [COBKS05-ddb.json](sample-json/COBKS05-ddb.json) with empty transformation rules: `"transf_rule"=[],`.
 Replace the transformation rule with the content bellow and save it.
 Example: [COBKS05-ddb-rules.json](sample-json/COBKS05-ddb-rules.json):

 ```
  "transf_rule": [